Who doesn’t love saving money!?

 - You have a lot of choices!
 There are over 1 million taxes professionals in the United States.
 Do not hire the first person recommended to you.
 Don’t be afraid to interview two or three people who were recommended to you.
 Do you click with the person?
 Are you comfortable working with them?
 Do they readily answer questions that directly pertain to your tax situation?
 If they don’t, that’s OK—just move to the next person on your list.

 - Support local businesses.
-I never even considered a storefront tax preparation service.
+I never even considered a storefront tax preparation service like H&R Block.
 As a small business owner myself, I am passionate about supporting other local entrepreneurs when I can.
 I like to keep my money in my city’s economy, and my tax preparation fee helps support my friend Lisa and her small business.

 Because it will save your time and hassle and especially because you are supporting a local entrepreneur, I feel strongly about hiring a tax professional to do my taxes.
 If any of these points resonated with you or you are just feeling too overwhelmed this year, consider adding a tax preparer as a valued member of your financial team.
 There is nothing with reaching out to ask for help, and so many good professionals want to help you!